Southampton-RSG-Training/industry-skills-agile-training/episodes/24-anatomy-of-an-agile-sprint.md

 ---
-title: "Anatomy of an Agile Sprint"
+title: "2.4 Anatomy of an Agile Sprint"
 teaching: 0
 exercises: 0
 ---